chizzletaz/BakeAndBinge/Testing.md

 But ul elements can only have ```<li>``` elements as children.
 Fix:
 Remove the br element and add an empty li (```<li></li>```).
-> Update: the empty link doesn't seem to work.
+> Update: the empty li doesn't seem to work.
 > Fix:
 > Add padding-top to the `<li>`.